HerzLab/UnityExperiments/Documentation/FAQ.rst

 I'm not sure why this is needed, but it is.

 =============
-InterfaceManager accessed before Awake was called
+MainManager accessed before Awake was called
 =============
 #.
 Click *Edit > Project Settings*
 #.
 Go to *Script Execution Order*
 #.
-Click the *+* to add a script and select UnityEPL.InterfaceManager
+Click the *+* to add a script and select UnityEPL.MainManager
 #.
 Set the value of this new item to *-10* (or anything less than 0)

 =============